ferkulat/csv2xls/README.md

 csv2xls (csv to xls) is a command line utility which converts csv files into one (or more if maximum rows are exceeded) Excel(TM) file(s).

  ### Features

 - split output in several files, if max line limit exceeded
 - set work sheet name of xls output file
 - noninteractive -> useful for automated tasks
-- if you want UTF-8 support, you need to compile and link xlslib with libiconv

 ### Limitations